re-nanashi/skiru.jp/README.md

 ## Description

 A simple project compiler webpage application that is created using HTML, CSS, and JavaScript.
-Created to compile simple prijects that I do to skill up.
+Created to compile simple projects that I do to skill up.
 A simple create-read-delete application that uses localStorage to store "project cards" to compile projects.

 ### Mobile Display